newcomb-luke/kOS-KASM/src/chapter_5/better_launch.md

 The first operand to `bscp` is the new scope ID, and the second is supposed to be the "parent ID", or the scope that this scope is in.

-The operand to `escp` is the scope ID that we are ending.
+The operand to `escp` is the number of scopes that we are ending.
+We have only created one variable scope, so the operand here is `1`.
 This removes any variables that were declared in that scope.

 If you know C-style languages, or even just KerboScript, you can think of `bscp` as a `{` and `escp` as a `}`